Kyliux/Icloud/README.md

 ## Optimisation

+- The first image during the initialisation is not always in the right place in the packery ( you can see it in the bottom of the page )  and it goes in the top after page resize.
+It should have been there fron the beginning.
+I dont know why.
 - Make the code better / refactorize to improve reusability and maintenance
 - Lazyload the pictures / videos inside the swiper too
 - make close swiper when clicking around the picture, also make the button bigger